April 16, 2026

 Know Your Rights

 Federal and state fair housing laws protect people from discrimination when they are renting, buying or securing financing or insurance for any housing.
-The few instances where fair housing requirements are exempt are mentioned later in this article.
+There are few instances where fair housing requirements are exempt, which are mentioned later in this article.

 Virginia’s Fair Housing Law expands protections for all who live in the Commonwealth and also prohibits discrimination based on elderliness (55 years and older), sexual orientation, gender identity, military status and source of funds.